openservicebrokerapi/servicebroker/spec.md

 #### Volume Services ####

 There are a class of services that provide network storage to applications via volume mounts in the application container.
-A service broker may return data required for this configuration with `volume_mount` in response to the request to create a binding.
+A create binding response from one of these services MUST include `volume_mounts`.

-The `requires` field in the [Catalog](#catalog-mgmt) endpoint enables a platform marketplace to validate a response for create binding that includes a `volume_mounts`.
-Platform marketplaces should consider a broker's response invalid if it includes a `volume_mounts` and `"requires":["volume_mount"]` is not present in the [Catalog](#catalog-mgmt) endpoint.
+Brokers MUST NOT include `volume_mounts` in a create binding response if the associated [Catalog](#catalog-management) entry for the service did not include a `"requires":["volume_mount"]` property.

 ### Request